NEW YORK (AP) -- Fox's music business soap "Empire" is moving up the charts.

 After only two weeks on the air, Fox ordered a second season for "Empire."

 The CBS show "Scorpion" was the most-watched program among all viewers for the first time ever, taking advantage of a slow week where the normally popular "NCIS" and "The Big Bang Theory" aired reruns.

 The "Miss Universe" pageant on NBC had its highest viewership since 2006.
 A big factor was its first placement on a Sunday night in six years; Sunday is normally the most-watched TV night of the week.

 CBS won the week in prime time, averaging 8.5 million viewers.
 Fox had 5.4 million, NBC had 5.2 million, ABC had 4.5 million, Univision had 2.9 million, the CW had 1.9 million, Telemundo had 1.5 million and ION Television had 1.4 million.

 ESPN was the week's most popular cable network, averaging 2.3 million viewers in prime time.
 Fox News Channel had 1.9 million, TBS had 1.85 million, the Disney Channel had 1.84 million and History had 1.79 million.

-NBC's "Nightly News" maintained its leadership among evening newscasts with an average of 8.2 million viewers.
-ABC's "World News" was runner-up with 7.4 million, and the "CBS Evening News" had 6.4 million viewers.
+NBC's "Nightly News" topped the evening newscasts with an average of 9.4 million viewers.
+ABC's "World News Tonight" was second with 9.1 million and the "CBS Evening News" had 7.7 million viewers.

-ABC and Disney Channel are owned by The Walt Disney Co.
+ABC is owned by The Walt Disney Co.
 CBS is owned by CBS Corp.
 CW is a joint venture of Warner Bros.
 Entertainment and CBS Corp.
 Fox is owned by 21st Century Fox.
-NBC, USA and Telemundo are owned by Comcast Corp.
+NBC and Telemundo are owned by Comcast Corp.
 ION Television is owned by ION Media Networks.
-History is owned by A+E Networks.